Enforc3rr/VideoStreamingApplication/README.md

 - Handling Some Exceptions
 - Ability To Add Comments.
 - OAuth Authentication
+- Need To Add Web Server ( like Nginx ) which supports Reverse Proxy

 ### Issues
 1) Thumbnail Uploaded isn't getting converted to lower resolution.